 During this period of garden leave the employee must not do any of the following:

-Although no work or attendance is required, the employee remains on the payroll and within the company throughout the entirety of the gardening leave process.
+Although the employee is not required to work or attend, they remain on the payroll and within the company throughout the entire gardening leave process.

 Therefore, the employer remains responsible for: